jvns/rbspy-docs/content/using-rbspy.md

 ## Can rbspy profile C extensions?

-Not yet.
-Any calls into C will be reported as "unknown C function".
+Yes.
+Any calls into C will be reported in the format "sleep [c function] - (unknown)".

 ## I love rbspy!
 How can I thank you?